 Dates and tickets

-Faces in Prayer runs from December 5th, 2019 to June 30th, 2020.
+Faces in Prayer runs from December 5th, 2019 to an undisclosed end date.
 An ordinary entrance ticket for the Weltmuseum is all you need.

 The museum opens Thursdays to Tuesdays from 10am to 6pm (9pm on the last Friday of each month).